 3. Progressing Slowly

 As a new runner, the temptation to run long distances at a fast pace may be strong.
-However, adhering to the following guidelines is wise to ensure a safe and enjoyable running experience.
+However, follow these guidelines to ensure a safe and enjoyable running experience.

 Consistency Over Intensity

-Your primary focus as a new runner should not be on speed or distance but on establishing a consistent running schedule.
-This will allow your body to adjust to the new demands you’re placing on it.
+As a new runner, your focus shouldn’t be on speed or distance but on establishing a consistent running schedule.
+This will allow your body to adapt to the new demands you’re putting on it.

 Listen to Your Body

 Everybody is unique, and what works for one person may not work for another.
-Attention to your body’s cues is crucial, so be aware of whispers before they become shouts.
+Please pay attention to your body’s cues, so be aware of whispers before they become shouts.
 If you feel signs of overexertion or pain, it’s okay to slow down or take an extra walk break.

 4. Mastering Proper Running Technique

-Many new runners think that putting one foot in front of the other is all there is to it.
-However, there’s an art to running efficiently.
+Many new runners think putting one foot in front of the other is all there is to it.
+But there’s an art to running efficiently.

 Beginner Running Tips on Form

-- Posture: Maintain your head up, looking forward rather than down at your feet.
-This position aligns your neck and spine, promoting better posture and breathing.
-Your gaze should be directed a few feet ahead, not directly in front of your feet.
+- Posture: Keep your head looking forward, not down at your feet.
+This aligns your neck and spine, promoting better posture and breathing.
+Your gaze should be a few feet ahead, not directly in front of your feet.
 Keep your shoulders relaxed and down, away from your ears, to avoid tension.

-- Foot strike: It is recommended to aim to land midfoot with each step, underneath your body’s center of mass.
-Avoid overstriding (landing with your foot too far in front of your body) or heel striking (landing on your heel first); this can lead to inefficiency and potential injury.
+- Foot strike: Aim to land midfoot with each step, underneath your body’s centre of mass.
+Avoid overstriding (landing with your foot too far in front of your body) or heel striking (landing on your heel first), leading to inefficiency and potential injury.

-- Cadence: Your stride should be natural and comfortable, neither too short nor too long.
-Aim for a cadence (steps per minute) of around 160-180, with shorter, quicker steps being more efficient than longer strides.
+- Cadence: Your stride should be natural and comfortable, not too short or long.
+Aim for a cadence (steps per minute) of around 160-180.
+Shorter, quicker steps are more efficient than longer strides.
 You can try metronome apps to help guide you by providing audio cues on how fast to move your feet.

 5. Seek Out New Running Spots

 Changing up your running routine can combat boredom.
-Exploring new trails and terrains not only reignites enthusiasm but also provides different challenges and rewards, enhancing your training regimen.
+Trying new trails and terrains reignites enthusiasm and provides different challenges and rewards to your training.

 Variety is the Spice of Life